hpjeonGIT/training_slides/TDD_modern_C++_by_Langr.md

-- As the book is old, many features need updated.
-I keep some bookmarking here.
 - gmock is not supported anymore while googletest (https://github.com/google/googletest) might be used instead
   - mkdir buld; cd build; cmake ..; make ; make install